aws-samples/aws-hpc-tutorials/content/05-AWS Batch/11-job-dependency.md

 In this step you will implement a more realistic workflow scenario that employs multiple jobs, shared data, and implements job dependencies as an example of a common Leader/Follower pattern.

 You will essentially split the work of from the previous array example into two separate jobs:
-- A **Master** job will define the work to be carried out and write this configuration to a specified S3 bucket.
+- A **Leader** job will define the work to be carried out and write this configuration to a specified S3 bucket.
 This is effectively accomplished by executing the previous mktests.sh script and uploading the resulting stress-tests.txt file to the specified S3 bucket.
 - Each member task of a **Worker** array job will then read the stress-tests.txt file from the S3 bucket to determine which test to carry out based on its array index in a simlar manner to your previous array job.
 Each Worker task will now write their output to a file in the specified S3 bucket.

 You will implement a job dependency such that the Master job runs first and the Worker array job will only start on successful completion of the Master job.